Table of Contents

 Malignancy: In both sexes, there is an increased risk for lung, pancreatic, renal, and gastric cancers.
 For women, there is an increased risk for endometrial, ovarian, and breast cancers.
 In men, there is an increased risk for prostate, colon, and rectal cancer.

-Surgical: Complications from surgery occur more often both during and post-operative that includes increased infections, pneumonia, DVTs, and PEs.
+Surgical: Complications from a surgery occur more often both during and post-operative that includes increased infections, pneumonia, DVTs, and PEs.

 Metabolic: Type 2 Diabetes occurs more often in obese patients and carries with it an increased risk for metabolic syndrome.